ChenLiu-1996/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-<br>Chen Liu is a machine learning researcher with broad yet specific interests.
+<br>Chen Liu is a machine learning researcher with broad interests.
 <br>At his current job and over his past experience, he has been mainly working on deep learning research in medical imaging.
-<br>He is also working on some aspects of contrastive learning and multi-task learning.
 <br>Ultimately, he would like to influence the healthcare domain with his expertise.
 <br><br>Here is a list of his prior and ongoing services:
 <ul>
   <li>Reviewer, ICML 2022</li>
   <li>Reviewer, ICLR 2022</li>
-  <li>Reviewer, NeurIPS 2021</li>
+  <li>Reviewer, NeurIPS 2021-2022</li>
 </ul>
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->